Skip to main content

-The Ultimate Estate Cleanout Checklist
+The Estate Cleanout Checklist I Wish I'd Had the First Time

 Section 01

-Phase 1: Before anyone touches anything
+Phase 1: Before anything moves

-- Notify all heirs in writing of the planned cleanout date
+• Notify all heirs in writing of the planned cleanout date.

-- Photograph every room before moving anything
+• Photograph every room before anything moves.

-- Schedule an estate attorney consult if probate is open
+• Schedule an estate attorney consult if probate is open.

 Section 02